otacke/yalw/README.md

 integrated some day.
 I need to get shit done.
 And, more importantly, I don't consider myself a good programmer.
 It's probably not advisable for me to tinker with such a crucial part of Wordpress.

-Thanks to [edik](https://profiles.wordpress.org/plocha/ "edik") for his support!
+Thanks to [edik](https://profiles.wordpress.org/plocha/ "edik") for his support and to [akoww](https://github.com/akoww) for fixing bugs!